Running on Rockfish/MARCC - JHU 🪨🐠

 python $FLEPI_PATH/batch/inference_job_launcher.py --slurm 2>&1 | tee $FLEPI_RUN_INDEX_submission.log

-This command infers everything from you environment variables, if there is a resume or not, what is the run_id, etc. The part after the "2" makes sure this file output is redirected to a script for logging, but has no impact on your submission.
+This command infers everything from you environment variables, if there is a resume or not, what is the run\_id, etc. The part after the "2" makes sure this file output is redirected to a script for logging, but has no impact on your submission.

 If you'd like to have more control, you can specify the arguments manually:

-python $FLEPI_PATH/batch/inference_job_launcher.py --slurm \
+<pre class="language-bash"><code class="lang-bash"><strong>python $FLEPI_PATH/batch/inference_job_launcher.py --slurm \

--c $CONFIG_PATH \
+</strong><strong> -c $CONFIG_PATH \

--p $FLEPI_PATH \
+</strong><strong> -p $FLEPI_PATH \

---data-path $DATA_PATH \
+</strong><strong> --data-path $PROJECT_PATH \

---upload-to-s3 True \
+</strong><strong> --upload-to-s3 True \

---id $FLEPI_RUN_INDEX \
+</strong><strong> --id $FLEPI_RUN_INDEX \

---fs-folder /scratch4/struelo1/flepimop-runs \
+</strong><strong> --fs-folder /scratch4/struelo1/flepimop-runs \

---restart-from-location $RESUME_LOCATION
+</strong><strong> --restart-from-location $RESUME_LOCATION

-If you want to send any post-processing outputs to #flepibot-test instead of csp-production, add the flag --slack-channel debug
+If you want to send any post-processing outputs to `#flepibot-test` instead of `csp-production`, add the flag `--slack-channel debug`

 **Commit files to Github.** After the job is successfully submitted, you will now be in a new branch of the data repo.
 Commit the ground truth data files to the branch on github and then return to the main branch:

-git add data/
+<pre><code><strong>git add data/

-git commit -m"scenario run initial"
+</strong>git commit -m"scenario run initial"

 branch=$(git branch | sed -n -e 's/^\* \(.*\)/\1/p')